 Distinguished right from 1394, Kessler has been sold under its own name since 1830.

-The robe is golden yellow with light green reflections of good intensity.
+The robe is lemon yellow with light green reflections of medium intensity.
 The disk is bright, limpid and transparent.
 The wine shows youth.

-The onset in the mouth is moderately ample, semi-liquorish.
+The onset in the mouth is dense and fleshy, rich.
 The alcohol support is full-bodied.
-The wine evolves on a medium of strict vivacity, with a sparkling note.
-We find the same aromas as on the nose, dominated by candied yellow fruits, mirabelle plum, quince, Golden apple, acacia honey and this sophisticated smokiness.
-The finish has a good length, 8-9 caudalies, and a sharp liveliness.
-The balance is very nice and tasty.
-The concentration is mastered by the “cold year” and the terroir.
-The liveliness is pure and precise.
-A masterpiece.
+The wine evolves on a medium with a frank liveliness, marked by a sparkling note.
+We find the same complex aromas as on the nose, dominated by yellow fruits, quince, mirabelle plum, honey, white flowers, liquorice and still this smoky touch.
+We can taste a firm bitterness.
+The finish has a good length, 7-8 caudalies, a strict liveliness and a fine and persistent bitterness.
+The structure shows a dense and tasty profile, rebalanced by a nice tonicity.
+Its sharp personality ensures it a special place on the table.

 “Best Sommelier of France 2006”